-Lazarus , a/k/a “Laz,” a 60-pound, one year-old male boxer/St. Bernard/pit mix is energetic and full of life but suffers from several conditions that require special attention.
+Lazarus , a/k/a “Laz,” a 60-pound, 1-2 year-old male mix breed is energetic and full of life but suffers from several conditions that require special attention.
 Laz is substantially blind in both eyes and apparently is only able to see shadows, or images, at best.
 This does not deter him from enthusiastic play but he should be kept in a fenced or otherwise confined area where he cannot hurt himself.
 Other than the basic issue of having little sight, this condition is completely manageable and requires no treatment.
-Relying on key words and commands, Laz is sure to make his way into your heart.
-He likes going for walks and car rides and loves playing with squeaky toys and catching falling rain drops in his mouth from the sky.
+Relying on key words and commands to maneuver around objects, Laz is sure to make his way into your heart.
+He likes going for walks, car rides and loves playing with squeaky toys and catching falling rain drops from the sky in his mouth.

-More problematically however, Laz has been diagnosed with the early stages of protein-losing nephropathy (PLN) kidney disease.
+More problematically however, Laz has been diagnosed with the Stage 2 of protein-losing nephropathy (PLN) kidney disease.
 This results in excess loss of protein in the urine and ultimately kidney failure.
-Treatment includes a special diet and drugs that reduce protein loss and infrequent “petit” seizures.
-The cost of these drugs amounts to only a little $1.00 per day.
+Treatment includes a special diet and drugs that reduce protein loss.
+The cost of these drugs amounts to only a $1.00 per day.

 Laz also requires periodic veterinarian visits (no less than semi-annually and preferably quarterly) to monitor his blood creatinine and BUN levels.
 We are successfully lowering and managing his levels through a homemade diet and we’re seeing great results in his overall being.

 We rescued Laz because of his spirit and personality without recognition of the underlying medical issues.
 We are totally committed to help him live his life to the fullest irrespective of inconvenience or cost.
 Unfortunately, the reality is that he would have not survived otherwise.

-Although Laz is completely content at our facility, we believe like with any dog, that he would thrive and prosper in a home of his own, outside of the shelter environment with an attentive, patient and loving owner/caregiver.
-If you would like to consider helping this very special guy, pleas e let us know.
+Although Laz accepts his routine our facility, we believe like with any dog, that he would thrive and prosper in a home of his own, outside of the shelter environment with an attentive, patient and loving owner/caregiver.
+If you would like to consider helping this very special guy, please let us know.
 We will discuss and answer any questions or concerns you may have.
 If you are able and willing to open your home and heart to Lazarus, we will discuss with you subsidizing the ongoing costs of his care.
 Also, we have a wonderful group of volunteers who, if needed, would be delighted to assist transporting him to and from veterinarian appointments.